 Puppy selection/matching is done from those on our waiting list.
 Our waiting list is made up of those who have committed by filling out our Puppy Adoption forms and sending the application fee.
-The waiting list is formed by the order deposits and puppy forms come in to me.
+The waiting list is formed by the order deposits and puppy forms come in.

 Everyone on our waiting list really needs to “like” and follow our Facebook page and sign up for email notifications on our blog.
-These are the two places I will post updates on puppies and I don’t want you to miss anything!
+This is mandatory if I am going to be able to communicate with everyone about matching puppies!
+And these are the two places I will post updates on puppies and I don’t want you to miss anything!

-Puppy selection can begin anytime after the puppies are born.
+Puppy selection can begin anytime after the puppies are born but usually begins between five to six weeks of age.
 So please check your email frequently if you are on our list.
-I will contact you by the email address you gave me on your puppy application form.
-If I don’t hear back from you within 48 hours, I will go on to the next person.
+I will contact you by the email address and/or phone you gave me on your puppy application form.
+Please make sure these are correct and working!
+I can’t match you with a puppy if I can’t get ahold of you.
+If I don’t hear back from you within twelve hours, I will go on to the next person.

 When people contact me about a puppy they usually ask when we will have puppies available or how long they will have to wait.
 Like I mentioned earlier, there are so many variables.
 Let me give you an example.
 Here’s an example of a wait list: